antoniovictormt/kelp/README.md

 - [TypeScript](https://www.typescriptlang.org/)

 ## :computer: Project
-Happy is a project to register orphanages made with React.js, Node.js and React Native using Typescript during the 3rd edition of Next Level Week given by Rocketseat.
-It's intended to be a way of bringing happiness and smiles to children of all ages.
+📋✂️ Kelpf is an online link shortener project, created with React.js, Node.js using Javascript (frontend) and Typescript (backend) during the Semana Web Full Stack JS. 📋✂️

 ## :green_book: How to run

 ### Clone Repository